theproductiveprogrammer/jughead/README.md

 #### `strict`

-By default, Jughead will ignore `boolean` and `null` values as they cannot be strictly represented by Archie ML.
-If you prefer to convert them to strings, pass a `strict: false` option to the converter.
+By default, Jughead will ignore `boolean` and `null` values as well as keys that contain spaces as they cannot be represented by Archie ML.
+If you prefer to have them in your output anyway, pass a `strict: false` option to the converter.

 ```javascript
 let archietxt = jughead.archieml(obj, { strict: false })